-Adolescence, or "the teenage years," is challenging even for children without health problems.
+Adolescence or "the teenage years" are challenging even for children without health problems.
 Children with a chronic illness can have even greater difficulties when they become teenagers.
 In addition, behaviors that are a "normal" or "expected" part of the teenage years can put heart transplant patients at risk for rejection or other medical problems.

-The teen years are a struggle for most people, but they can be even more difficult if someone receives a transplant during this period.
-There might be delays in some of the normal teen milestones such as driving, exploring sexuality, and questioning or resisting family rules (or what some might call "rebelling").
-Separation from their peers, isolation, and loss are all part of the teen transplant experience.
+The teen years are a struggle for most of us, but it can be even more difficult if transplant occurs at this time in a person's life.
+Some of the normal teen milestones might be delayed, such as driving, exploring sexuality and experimenting with moral guidelines (or what some might call "rebelling").
+Separation from their peers, isolation and loss are all part of the teen transplant experience.

 The heart transplant team is very aware of these challenges.
-When your child visits the team, they will assess your child and provide support and guidance to foster healthy teenage development, coping skills, and discipline to follow the treatment plan.
+When your child visits the team, they will assess your child and provide support and guidance to foster healthy teenage development, coping skills and discipline to follow the treatment plan.